 A Free Trial and a Freemium Model are two common customer acquisition models used by businesses to attract users.
 While they have similarities, there are key differences that set them apart.

-• Free Trial: Provides potential customers with the opportunity to try out a fully functioning product or service for a limited time, typically 7, 14, or 30 days.
+• Free Trial: The free trial model provides potential customers with the opportunity to try out a fully functioning product or service for a limited time, typically 7, 14, or 30 days.
 During this period, users have access to all the features and capabilities of the offering.
 It allows them to experience the product firsthand and assess its value, helping them make an informed buying decision.

 • Freemium Model: Offers access to a product or service but with limitations.
 Users can use the basic or limited version of the offering for free and have the option to upgrade to a premium or paid version for additional features and functionality.
 This model allows businesses to generate revenue from a portion of their user base while still offering a free option to attract a wider audience.